beccauwu/Project-3/README.md

 **Persistent**

-Bug: When pressing two buttons too quickly after each other, it may cause the snake to turn on itself and thus ending the game.
+Bug: When pressing two buttons too quickly after each other, it may cause the accountspy-preview to turn on itself and thus ending the game.
 This bug really only affects PC players, it isn’t possible to click the D-pad buttons fast enough to make this happen.

 <h2 id="deployment">5.
 Deployment</h2>